Primer

 Zonal Coordination

-In an effort to share the burning love of christ to all mankind, we have managed to established zones in many parts of the continent most of which to help foster the mission of the little Sisters of Mary Imaculate of Gulu.
-The follwoing are some of the zones we have.
+In an effort to share the burning love of christ to all mankind, we have managed to established zones in many parts of the continent most of which to help foster the mission of the Little Sisters of Mary Imaculate of Gulu.

 Gulu West Zone